LinuxBegin/Linux-Verse/README.md

 # Native Package Managers of Ubuntu-Debian Family:
 Any distro that belongs to this category will use the `.deb` file format and the `apt` command.
 With the `apt` command you can perform a number of tasks that are usually performed by the Software Centre:
 ```
-sudo apt install # to install an app
+sudo apt install # to install an app from the available reposotory
 sudo apt update # to update apps
 sudo apt remove # to remove an app
 ```
+NOTE: If you see the error `package not found` then it means the app you are looking for is either no longer maintained or uses it's own repository.
+These can be found by looking into the official site or asking ChatGPT to search the web for it.

 Though you could use the app center for most of your apps, you might want to use this method in case the app you're looking for is not in the app center but available on the web: <br>
 a) Install the app you want in the `.deb ` format and open it via the Software Centre of your distro or <br>
 b) Run it via the Terminal: <br>
    1. locate where the file is installed, then right-click in the folder and choose the `"Open terminal Here"` option